 After learning all the possible causes, you may think about some of solutions, for example, restore VHD file in Windows Server 2008 (R2) using installation disc.
 It definitely works and you still can try other solutions in the following.

 How to restore VHD file in Windows 2008 (R2) Server

-Step 1.
-Get the VHD locations that contains backup.
+- Get the correct VHD locations that contains backup.
 For example: \\192.168.0.120\share\backup.

-Step 2.
-Confirm both your computer and the backup on the same network.
+- Confirm both your computer and the backup on the same network.

-Step 3.
+Step 1.
 Insert the installation disc into your computer, set boot priority to this disc and press any key to boot from it when prompted.
 In the first screen, set up language and other preference and click Next.

 net use \\192.168.0.120\share\backup(this command is used to connect the network share that contains the VHD file.
 Type user name and password if needed.)

 Step 6.
 Type exit twice to exit Diskpart and Command Prompt window.
 Then, go to the Windows Complete PC Restore window, and you are able to find the latest backup image.
 Just tick Select a system image and follow the prompt to finish the rest of the steps.